KuangjuX/KuangjuX.github.io/index.md

 # KuangjuX

 I'm KuangjuX, a undergraduate in TianJin University, strugging for postgraduate exam.
 My hobby range from Web development to hard core system such as OS, embedded system, distributed system.
+I like Rust and hope to be a system engineer.

-I'm strugging for postgraduate exam, it's so boring : ( If you can know more about me, you visit my [blog](https://blog.kuangjux.top) and [resume](file/resume.pdf).
+I'm strugging for postgraduate exam, it's so boring : (

+If you want to know more about me, you visit my [blog](https://blog.kuangjux.top) and [resume](file/resume.pdf).

 ## Education